 Differences in the taste of yellow, green, and red curry

 At its most basic, yellow curry dishes are a tad sweeter and are reminiscent of Indian curries, red curries have a bold, spicy flavor with some depth, and green curries have a brighter flavor and a sharpness to their spice.

 I love yellow curry: the turmeric gives the dish a little sweetness and tangy flavor which balances so well with the spice from the red chilies in the curry paste.
 However, I also enjoy the richness of a red curry: the red chilies used in the paste seem to give its dishes a deeper flavor, like if you use a sun-dried tomato over a ripe red one.
 Green curries, while also delicious, have a definite kick but do not have that rich flavor which you get in a red or yellow curry.

-There are dozens of Thai curries, and I am only grazing the surface of this fascinating cuisine, but hopefully it will help you the next time you order a curry in a Thai restaurant… or are brave enough to attempt one at home.
+There are countless Thai curries, and I am only grazing the surface of this fascinating cuisine, but hopefully it will help you the next time you order a curry in a Thai restaurant . . . or are brave enough to attempt one at home.
 Feeling brave now?
-Check out our recipes for Green Curry with Eggplant (Gaeng Kiaw Wan Gai) and Stir-Fried Chicken with Cashews (Gai Pad Med Mamuang), and follow these spicy and delicious dishes with some sweet Bananas in Coconut Milk.
+Check out our recipes for Green Curry with Eggplant (Gaeng Kiaw Wan Gai) and Stir-Fried Chicken with Cashews (Gai Pad Med Mamuang).